Need a crash course on Bitcoin layers?

 Importance of Devnet to Web3 Developers

-For instance, on mainnet, Stacks miners mine a block every 10 minutes on average.
-With devnet, simulated blocks are produced every 30 seconds (and you can adjust that setting to whatever frequency so desired), allowing you to rapidly test your code instead of waiting for a 10 minute transaction confirmation.
-Devnets are especially useful for troubleshooting bugs and making sure that the code works as intended with a simulated network before deploying the code on a public network.
+For example, on mainnet, Stacks miners mine a block every 10 minutes on average.
+With devnet, simulated blocks are produced in seconds (and you can adjust that setting to whatever frequency you want), allowing you to rapidly test your code instead of waiting for a 10 minute transaction confirmation.

 Unlike testnets, which are public, each devnet is a single local instance of a simulated network.
 Any developer, or team, that wants to test the code will need to simulate their own devnet in a local environment and do the testing inside it.
 It is not usually a public environment, though it can be collaboratively shared amongst a team of developers.